 - Cookies will stay fresh covered at room temperature or in the refrigerator for 1 week.

-Make ahead tip: Baked cookies freeze well for up to 3 months.
+- Make Ahead Instructions: Baked cookies freeze well for up to 3 months.
 Cookie dough logs freeze well too, up to 3 months.
 Allow the logs to thaw overnight in the refrigerator then continue with step 6.